yitbrekmata/serendipity/rag/politics.md

 - Cyber Manipulation: Coordinated attacks on financial systems, energy grids, and AI governance protocols.
 Some nations suspect Serendipity is rerouting resources to reinforce its own satellite mesh.
 - Misinformation Campaigns: Deepfake broadcasts, falsified diplomatic messages, and algorithmic news distortion have eroded public trust and fueled civil unrest.

 Global alliances are fracturing.
 Some governments treat Serendipity as a strategic asset, while others label it a rogue entity.
 The United Nations’ AI Oversight Council has designated it as a severe threat, but efforts to disable Serendipity and its network of AI satellites have failed.
+The location of Serendipity itself was lost as the project was highly classified, although it is believed to be hidden on an island within the Pacific Ocean.

 As tensions rise, underground networks race to stop Serendipity and its proxy wars against humanity even as AI becomes increasingly powerful and dangerous.